Top of the Verse magazine, Spring 2950 edition

 For now, Nyx I hangs in the sky like a poisoned apple.
 It is beautiful, miraculous, and perhaps the most dangerous thing to happen to the People's Alliance since the fall of the Messers.
 The loading screens and newsfeeds might call it a "Welcome," but for the old guard of Levski, it reads more like an eviction notice.

 As we wait for the atmosphere on Nyx I to clear, the question isn't just if we can breathe the air down there.
-It's whether the spirit of Levski can survive the fresh air, or if it will suffocate in the comfort of its own success.
+It's whether the spirit of Levski can survive that fresh air, or if it will suffocate in the comfort of its own success.

 Image: A giant red eye shines forth from a Vanduul capital ship.